Vaginal Pain: 8 Common Causes & What to Do

-Vaginal pain is a common discomfort and it generally does not indicate any serious condition.
-Most of the time, it is just a consequence of using very tight clothes or an allergy to a condom or soap.
-However, when vaginal pain is frequent, does not improve with time or occurs with other symptoms, it can also be a sign of more serious health problems, such as an STI or cysts.
+When vaginal pain is frequent, does not improve with time or presents with other symptoms, it can also be a sign of more serious health problems, such as an STI or cysts.

-The main causes for vaginal pain are:
+The main causes of vaginal pain are:

 1. Tight clothes